pbroboto/geoecef/README.md

 PS C:\Users\priab\projects\geoecef>cargo run
 ```
 You will my first desktop application built with Rust and Slint:
+The calculation converts coordinates from latitude and longitude (Geographic) to Cartesian (ECEF) and vice versa.

 ![GeoEcef on first run](https://github.com/pbroboto/geoecef/blob/main/images/geoecef_first_run.jpg)

 Click the left or right bulb for examples, and use the arrow to set the direction of the calculation.
 Click the calculator icon to transform the coordinates.
 To clear the data, click the eraser icon, and to copy the result to the clipboard, click the copy icon.